GrahamDumpleton/mod_wsgi/docs/user-guides/application-issues.rst

     WSGIDaemonProcess example stack-size=524288

-If you are unable to upgrade to Apache 2.2 and/or mod_wsgi 2.0, the only other option you have for affecting the amount of virtual memory set aside for the stack of each thread is to override the process stack size.
+Another option you have for affecting the amount of virtual memory set aside for the stack of each thread is to override the process stack size.
 If you are using a standard Apache distribution, this can be done by adding to the 'envvars' file for the Apache installation::